CEGISrepository/GIS-Templates-for-CEGIS-States/README.md

 ### Google Colab Python Choropleth
 - Open google colab notebook
-- Paste/Upload shapefile and csv files on the files tab in Colab session found on the left sidebar usually.
+- Paste/Upload shapefile and other supporting files (.dbf, .shx, .cpg etc) and the csv file containing the data on the files tab in Colab session found on the left sidebar usually.
 - Copy path of files by right clicking on the file and clicking on "Copy as path".
 - Paste the paths wherever indicated for shapefile and csv each.
 - Go to Runtime-> Run all